Welcome FAQs

 The Glyderau stretch along the southern side of the road linking Llyn Ogwen and Capel Curig.
 Summits in the area include Tryfan, Y Garn, Glyder Fawr and Glyder Fach.

 View on Llyn Clyd from the summit of Y Garn (947m).
 The lake in the distance is Ffynnon Lloer in the Carneddau.
-Click on the panorama to open a larger version in a separate tab.
-Click again to activate scrolling and use the bottom scroll bar to navigate through the picture and view it in full detail.
+Click on the panorama to open a larger version in a separate tab, click again to activate scrolling in the full picture.

 Coming down from Carnedd Dafydd (Carneddau), view on the north face of Tryfan on the left, Y Garn rises from the far side of the lake Llyn Ogwen.
-Click on the panorama to open a larger version in a separate tab.
-Click again to activate scrolling and use the bottom scroll bar to navigate through the picture and view it in full detail.
+Click on the panorama to open a larger version in a separate tab, click again to activate scrolling in the full picture.

 The Glyders East.
-Click on the panorama to open a larger version in a separate tab.
-Click again to activate scrolling and use the bottom scroll bar to navigate through the picture and view it in full detail.
+Click on the panorama to open a larger version in a separate tab, click again to activate scrolling in the full picture.

 [Go to Top]